 GIC's objectives are set out by the Government and are detailed in GAPP 2 above.
-Representing the Government (who is also the fund owner), the Ministry of Finance appoints the members to the Board of Directors for a fixed term which is renewable.
-In addition, no one may be appointed to or removed from the GIC Board without the concurrence of the President of Singapore, who is independent of the Government and must not be a member of any political party.
+Representing the Government (who is also the fund owner), the Ministry of Finance ensures that a competent Board is in place.

+No one may be appointed to or removed from the GIC Board without the concurrence of the President of Singapore, who is independent of the Government and must not be a member of any political party.
 This provides an additional layer of oversight.